TechTauba/paperpick-google-blogger-theme/README.md

-# Paperpick Google Blogger Blog Theme/Template
+# Paperpick Blogspot Blog Theme/Template
 ## License
 This project is licensed under the MIT License.